vineethkumarv/sv-wiki/Control-Flow.md

 ***
- ### 5. do while
+ ### 5. do-while
-A do while loop first executes the statements once, and then checks for the condition to be true.
-If the condition is true, the set of statements are executed until the condition turns out to be false.
+A do while loop first executes the statements once, and then checks for the condition is be true.
+If the condition is true, the set of statements is executed until the condition turns out to be false.
 If the condition is false, the loop ends right there.

 **Syntax** -